 State and federal facilities and public educational institutions are exempted.

-As of December 31, 2015, 33 facilities are reporting and paying fees.
-Another 51 facilities are required to pay fees, but are not required to report.
+As of December 31, 2016, 35 facilities are reporting and paying fees.
+Another 47 facilities are required to pay fees, however, are not required to report.
+Overall employment ranged from 11 FTE to 324 FTE.

 Calendar year 1998 was the first reporting year under the program.
 Reports are due on April 1 each year, and fees are due on May 1.

-The Toxics Program operates with only one paid staff position.
-Program costs run approximately $120,000 per year.
-For 2016, City Council approved a fee of $48.29 per FTE, up to $2,000 per entity.
-Among fee-paying companies, employment ranged from 11 FTE to 309 FTE.
+The Toxics Program operates with one paid staff position working less than full-time.
+Program costs currently run approximately $155,000 per year.
+For 2017, City Council approved a fee of $63.120 per FTE, up to $2,000 per entity.